chrisjeremy84/PRACTICE-flutter_web/README.md

 ### BRANCH RULES
 - Please update README file before integrating a feature.
 - If intergrating a feature fails, revert the branch.
+- If learning, you can update the file by writing the chapter completed with a strike through

 #### 13th JULY 2023

 - Beginning development on web design.
 This is efficient as it can give a completely different perspective in front-end designs.
+- Simultaneously testing the PROVIDER package to understand better state management. ~~Set State, StatefulBuilder, Provider~~

 ##### TASK